z4gon/cg-shaping-shaders-unity/README.md

 ## Follow Mouse

-- Use `checkInRect()` but with a square based on the mouse position as center.
+- Use `rect()` but with a square based on the mouse position as center.
 - Use a **C#** script to **RayCast** on top of the **Quad**, then **pass** the Mouse Position to the **Material**.

 ```cs